Decoding Psychopaths: The Wisdom of Psychopaths Summary

 The Wisdom of Psychopaths Summary

-Quick Summary: The Wisdom of Psychopaths dives into the traits that help a psychopath succeed.
-The author, Kevin Dutton, shows how a controlled adoption of some psychopathic traits, like fearlessness and charm, can take us to greater professional success.
-He also shares how we can use their strategies to grow personally.
+Quick Summary: The Wisdom of Psychopaths reveals what makes psychopaths succeed.
+Kevin Dutton shows how a controlled adoption of some psychopathic traits, like fearlessness and charm, can lead to more professional success and personal growth.

 The Wisdom of Psychopaths Summary